codingMustache/codingMustache/README.md

 ## Joke of the Day

-What musical instrument is found in the bathroom?
-A tuba toothpaste.
+What did one wall say to the other wall?
+I'll meet you at the corner!

 ## Daily Trivia

-What is the name of the default theme that is installed with Windows XP?
+What does the &#039;S&#039; in the RSA encryption algorithm stand for?
- 1. Luna
+ 1. Schottky
- 2. Bliss
+ 2. Stable
- 3. Neptune
+ 3. Secure
- 4. Whistler
+ 4. Shamir

 <details>
   <summary>Answer</summary>
-  Luna
+  Shamir
 </details>